Next Steps and Mission Accomplished

 The models range from molecule level models in order to simulate brain metabolism, the neuroglia vascular system in order to understand the energy consumption of the brain, to detailed models for most parts of the mouse brain and simplified models for lesser known brain areas.
 The models serve as a reference of the mouse brain.
 The reference models are designed to constantly update and improve as new data is generated in the world.

-The second deliverable is the Open Brain Platform – a cloud-based community platform for simulation neuroscience.
+The second deliverable is the Blue Brain Open Platform – a cloud-based community platform for simulation neuroscience.
 This platform allows researchers to explore the most up-to-date Atlas of the mouse brain down to every cell type as well as the supporting data and literature.
 The Atlas allows exploring and then instantiating a brain model of parts of the mouse brain.
 The Atlas provides a virtual biological laboratory where researchers can edit the model tissue to introduce their own data and hypotheses.
 The reference or custom models can then be accessed in a Simulation Laboratory where a wide spectrum of stimulation and recording configurations can be programmed.
 The Sim Lab allows running simulation campaigns on supercomputers and soon, also on the cloud.

-Open Brain Platform
+Blue Brain Open Platform

 Explore